setasenarandata/personal-site-v2/README.md

 ## How to populate the database
 1. Create [PlanetScale](https://planetscale.com) account
-2. Create new database
+2. Create a new database
-3. Click on conenct to database and choose Prisma
+3. Click on connect to database and choose Prisma
-4. Create .env file and copy paste the variables from planetscale
+4. Create a .env file and copy and paste the variables from Planetscale
-5. You can start populating through prisma studio: `npx prisma studio`
+5. You can start populating through Prisma studio: `npx prisma studio`
 6. Feel free to edit the database schema!

 ## License